 Darvish tops Tigers again, Napoli homers as Texas rolls 5-2

-Mike Napoli homered to the camera platform beyond center field, and Yu Darvish beat Detroit yet again, helping the Texas Rangers to a 5-2 victory over the Tigers on Sunday night.
-Darvish has won all seven of his starts against the Tigers, although this one was a bit of a struggle.
+Napoli homered to the camera platform beyond center field, and Darvish picked up yet another win over Detroit, helping the Texas Rangers to a 5-2 victory over the Tigers in Major League Baseball on Sunday night.
+Darvish has won all seven of his starts against the Tigers, and Napoli's fifth-inning drive was reminiscent of a home run he hit in Detroit in the playoffs a few years back.

 Add your comments below